Carrier-sense multiple access with collision detection: Local collision

 A local collision is a collision that occurs at the NIC, as opposed to on the wire.
 A NIC cannot detect local collisions without attempting to send information.

 On UTP cable, a local collision is detected on the local segment only when a station detects a signal on the RX pair at the same time it is sending on the TX pair.
 Since the two signals are on different pairs, there is no characteristic change in the signal.
 Collisions are only recognized on UTP when the station is operating in half-duplex.
 The only functional difference between half and full-duplex operation in this regard is whether or not the transmit and receive pairs are permitted to be used simultaneously.

+Remote collision

+A remote collision, in CSMA/CD computer networks over half-duplex media (10BASE5 or 10BASE2), is a collision that occurs when a frame shorter than the minimum length is transmitted.
+This frame may cause a collision at the remote end which cannot be detected by the transmitter, so the frame is not resent on the physical layer.
+Due to interference on the medium, its data is corrupted and frame check sequence fails, requiring recovery at a higher layer, if possible.